Tanmay1112004/6-MONTHS-FS-DS-AI-Roadmap-2025/Gen ai Image generation without API/README.md

 1. Open `GenerativeAI_Colab.ipynb`
 2. Enable **GPU runtime**
 3. Run all cells
-4. Input your text prompt and generate images
+4. Enter your text prompt and generate images

-Perfect for experimentation without local setup.
+Zero setup.
+Maximum experimentation.

 ---

 ## 📋 System Requirements

-* Python **3.8+**
+* **Python 3.8+**
-* PyTorch **1.10+**
+* **PyTorch 1.10+**
-* CUDA-enabled GPU (strongly recommended for faster generation)
+* **CUDA-enabled GPU** (strongly recommended for performance)

+CPU works.
+GPU flies.

 ---

 ## 📄 License

-This project is licensed under the **MIT License**.
+Licensed under the **MIT License**.
-Free to use, modify, and distribute.
+Free to use, modify, and ship.
+No strings attached.

 ---

 ## ⭐ Final Note

-If you’re into **Generative AI, Computer Vision, or creative ML**, this project is a solid hands-on playground.
+If you’re into **Generative AI, Computer Vision, or creative ML**, this project is a hands-on playground worth exploring.

 Fork it.
 Break it.
 Improve it.
 Ship it.

-**If this helped you, don’t forget to star the repo ⭐** That’s the open-source handshake 🤝
+And if it helped you — **drop a star ⭐**
+That’s the open-source respect signal 🤝